bs-23/moodle-plugins-zoom-meeting-attendance/README.md

 # Intro

 This is an extension of Moodle [Zoom plugin](https://moodle.org/plugins/mod_zoom).
-We update it for attendance report and marking for the students.
+Updated it for some custom report like attendance, date wise filter and attendance mark based on percentage for the students.

 # About Original Plugin
 Zoom is the web and app based video conferencing service (http://zoom.us).
 This plugin offers tight integration with Moodle, supporting meeting creation, synchronization, grading, and backup/restore.